Ever wondered what happens at a Newsham Park Hospital Ghost Hunt? I joined one of the overnight tours to find out. Read on if you dare….

 We were never very successful in hunting down any spooky beings in our Ghost Club.
 Perhaps we were looking in all the wrong places.

-But the more I sat and listened to James and the ghost hunting crew talk about the history of Newsham Park Hospital, the more certain I felt that approximately 28 years after its establishment, Ghost Club was about to find its first ghoul.
+But the more I sat and listened to James and the Newsham Park Hospital Ghost Hunt crew talk about the history of Newsham Park Hospital, the more certain I felt that approximately 28 years after its establishment, Ghost Club was about to find its first ghoul.

 The History of Newsham Park Hospital